MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-nano-hyper-v.md

     - Unmount the VHD.

 7. Boot the physical computer into the Nano Server VHD.
-8. Log on to the Nano Server Recovery Console using the administrator and password you supplied while running the script and obtain the IP address of the Nano server-based host.
+8. Log on to the Nano server Recovery Console using the administrator and password you supplied while running the script and obtain the IP address of the Nano server-based host.
 [Learn more](https://technet.microsoft.com/library/mt126167.aspx).
 8. Ensure that the Nano server is joined to the same domain as the VMM server.
 [Learn more](https://technet.microsoft.com/library/mt126167.aspx).
 9. Ensure that the VMM service account and the Run As account are added to the administrators group on the Nano server.